asperti/BOHM1.1/README.md

   make CC=gcc CFLAGS=-O2

 if you want to use the GNU C compiler.
-This step will create an executable called `opt'.
+This step will create an executable called `bohm`.
 You may always return to the original state of the distribution by typing

   make clean

 USAGE

-Calling opt will open an interactive environment.
+Calling `bohm` will open an interactive environment.
 You may now introduce a term ended by a double semicolon, that will be immediately reduced by the interpreter.